Cennepal/netbox-cisco-discovery/README.md

 - Inventory parsing and updates
 - SFP Module Parsing and updates
 - Stack recognition and support
-- Supports IOS, IOS-XE and maybe NX-OS in the future
+- Supports IOS, IOS-XE and as of now also NX-OS!
 - Supports updating changed cable terminations

 # Why do I need this?
 I'm not selling crack, yet again, so how would I know?
 But do be aware that this only works on IOS devices and that I hardcoded it to use /24 subnets because at some point I couldn't be bothered to implement how to get the subnet of an IP.
 (Got too burnt out to care, plus all my nets are /24, so I gave up on it.)

 # Netbox 4.x.x?
-I can confirm it works on 4.3.2.
+I can confirm it works on 4.3.4.

 # Hey, isn't this a worse version of NB Diode?
 Yes, but this was made before Diode came out.
 Plus, cloud-subscriptions make my skin crawl.